-Jinali Patel, R&D Manager at MPC Film, joined us at this year’s Women of Silicon Roundabout conference.
+Jinali Patel, R&D Manager at MPC Film, will join us at this year’s Women of Silicon Roundabout conference.
 We talked to her about some of the biggest challenges she’s faced in her career, why we need more women in the tech sector and what motivates her to succeed.

 Tell us about what you do; are you working on anything exciting at the moment that you would like to share with our readers?